 In the past, the Board awarded long-term incentive plan ("LTIP") units to certain officers and key employees, collectively the "Participants".
 The Board terminated the LTIP in 2022, the termination of this plan did not impact any currently outstanding awards, but the plan was closed to new issuances.
 The Participants could subscribe for Trust Units at a purchase price equal to the weighted average trading price of the Trust Units for the five trading days prior to issuance.
 The purchase price is payable in instalments, with an initial instalment of 5% paid when the Trust Units are issued.
 The balance represented by a loan receivable (note 11) is due over a term not exceeding ten years.
-Participants are required to pay interest at a ten-year fixed rate based on the Trust's fixed borrowing rate for long-term mortgage financing and are required to apply cash distributions received on these units toward the payment of interest and the remaining instalments.
-Participants may pre-pay any remaining instalments at their discretion.
-The Trust has recourse on the loans receivable and has reasonable assurance that the Trust will collect the full amount of the loan receivable.
-The loans receivable are secured by the units as well as the distributions on the units.
+Participants are required to pay interest at a ten-year fixed rate based on the Trust's fixed borrowing rate for long-term mortgage financing and are required to apply cash distributions receivable and has reasonable assurance that the Trust will collect the full amount of the loans receivable and has reasonable are secured by the units as well as the distributions on the units.
 If a Participant fails to pay interest and/or principal, the Trust can enforce repayment which may include the election to reacquire or sell the units in satisfaction of the outstanding amounts.